-In an effort to be green, RSA offers a sibling wait program that is set up for families that have children attending RSA who dismiss at different times.
-Staff supervise children from 2:30-3:00pm, offering parents the convenience of one pick up time.
-The program is free of charge.
-This program is staffed by both teachers and aides.
+In addition, RSA offers a sibling wait program that is set up for families that have more than one child who attends RSA and dismiss at different times.
+RSA has three dismissal times and it is offered to parents as a convenience program that is free.
+The time this program is offered is 2:30-3:00.
+This program is staffed by teachers and aides.
 There are approximately 100 students who benefit from this program.